100% Certified Authentic

 Ok, so that’s a pretty niche problem, but it does exist and the solution Rolex manufactured is nothing short of spectacular.
 Even the Yacht-Master II’s detractors agree that its unique complication is simply remarkable.

-With only a few exceptions, such as the Daytona’s chronograph movement and the annual calendar on the Sky-Dweller, Rolex has rarely included complications beyond a date feature into its catalogue.
+With only a few exceptions, such as the Daytona’s chronograph movement and the annual calendar on the Rolex Sky-Dweller, Rolex has rarely included complications beyond a date feature in its catalog.
 So the ultra-complex programmable countdown with mechanical memory on the Yacht-Master II is all the more fascinating.

 How Does it Work?